AIMultipleAIMultiple

 Cons:

-• Learning curve: Some users complain about the lack of documentation, which makes the learning curve steeper (See Figure 1).
+• Learning curve: Some users complain about the lack of documentation, which makes the learning curve steeper.

 2.)
 RunMyJobs by Redwood

-RunMyJobs by Redwood provides an end-to-end IT process orchestration by offering features like:
+RunMyJobs by Redwood provides an end-to-end IT process orchestration with:

 • SaaS architecture to reduce installation and maintenance efforts.

-• Automatic and easy to set load balancing feature and process priorities across cloud infrastructure to manage cloud operations without human intervention and delays.
+• Automatic and process priorities across cloud infrastructure

 • AI-assisted incident handling with ChatGPT and ServiceNow to evaluate issues and trigger ticketing, pausing workflows until resolution.